-- 125. Recognizing the problem, the Secretary of State published illustrations for how election workers should set up polling places to attempt to decrease privacy violations.
-However, the Secretary's illustrations proved to be incapable of solving the problem caused by the giant BMD touchscreens and have failed to preserve ballot secrecy for voters using the BMDs for in-person voting. - voters, such as booths and privacy screens, cannot be used because of the technological vulnerabilities of the Dominion BMD voting system.
+124. Recognizing the problem, the Secretary of State published illustrations for how election workers should set up polling places to attempt to decrease privacy violations.
+However, the Secretary's illustrations proved to be incapable of solving the problem caused by the giant BMD touchscreens and have failed to preserve ballot secrecy for voters using the BMDs for in-person voting.

+125. More traditional methods for protecting secrecy of the ballot for BMD voters, such as booths and privacy screens, cannot be used because of the technological vulnerabilities of the Dominion BMD voting system.
 Booths and privacy shields cannot be used, for example, because the machines have been shown in litigation to be vulnerable to hacking exploits that can be accomplished through the simple act of a surreptitious insertion of a USB stick into an open USB port, either on the BMD or on its attached printer, during the act of voting.
 To guard against this known vulnerability, the BMDs must remain fully visible to election workers at all times to prevent the voting equipment from being compromised.
 In fact, poll workers are required under Georgia's election code to monitor the machines for tampering, which requires watching the activity at the machines.
 State Election Board Rule 183-1-12-.11(4).

-- 127. During legislative hearings Senator Michael Dugan, a co-sponsor of SB202, acknowledged that the large touchscreens violated voting privacy, but also made clear his approval of making the observation of such displays a felony.5 - 128.
-Not only will the loss of ballot secrecy have a chilling effect on voting participation, but SB202 threatens voters and observers at the polling places with being subjected arbitrarily to a felony charge for "intentionally observing" a voter's touchscreen display of votes, although the observation may be unavoidable.
+126. During legislative hearings Senator Michael Dugan, a co-sponsor of SB202, acknowledged that the large touchscreens violated voting privacy, but also made clear his approval of making the observation of such displays a felony.5

+127. Not only will the loss of ballot secrecy have a chilling effect on voting participation, but SB202 threatens voters and observers at the polling places with being subjected arbitrarily to a felony charge for "intentionally observing" a voter's touchscreen display of votes, although the observation may be unavoidable.